 So you need a new family car?

 Choosing the best family car isn’t always as straight forward as it seems.
-There really is a huge amount of choice out there.
-We have over 60- brands in Australia.
-There’s just no way you could, or would even want to spend your precious time researching very manufacturers options.
-So here we explore a simple 6 step strategy to help you narrow down the field and determine what is the best family car option for you and your loved ones.
+There really is a huge amount of choices out there; we have over 60 brands in Australia.
+There’s just no way you could—or would even want—to spend your precious time researching every manufacturer’s options.
+In this article, we explore a simple six-step strategy to help you narrow down the field and determine the best family car option for you and your loved ones.

-Note safety features has not been included in any of these steps and I’m going to assume that the safety of your family is paramount in your decision.
+Note: safety features have not been included in any of these steps; I’m going to assume that the safety of your family is paramount in your decision.

 Step 1- Who’s going to be in it?

-You have to start somewhere and this is logical place.
+You have to start somewhere and this is logical place to do so.
 We all know how many members there are in our family, right?
-Though we may also need to also consider who may pop out in the future?
-Will extra room be required for any expected, or potentially unexcepted future family members?
+Though we may also need to consider who may come along in the future?
+Will extra room be required for any expected, or potentially unexpected, future family members?
 Have the kids talked you into getting a dog yet?
-They’re going to want a dog at some point, right?
+They’re going to want a dog at some point.
 Do you like big or small dogs?
-What about little Johnny and his mates, are they going to need a lift to footy on weekend?
-Finally, we shouldn’t forget Granny, we just love taking her out for a counter lunch on Sundays don’t we?
+What about little Johnny and his mates, are they going to need a lift to footy on weekends?
+Finally, we shouldn’t forget Granny; we just love taking her out for a counter lunch on Sundays, don’t we?

-What we find out here in step 1 will give us important clues to what body shape and size we require.
-The 4 main model types available are compact, sedan, SUV and people mover.
-Each affords differing levels of space, storage and of course seating.
+What we find out here in step one will give us important clues as to what body shape and size we require.
+The four main model types available are: compact, sedan, SUV and people mover.
+Each affords differing levels of space, storage and, of course, seating.

 Step 2 – Where will the car be?

-It’s not just about what city you live in, its climate, topography and road conditions.
-Though these are all key factors to consider.
+It’s not just about what city you live in: its climate, topography and road conditions, although these are all key factors to consider.
 It could also be about where you hope it will be.
-Will you be heading to the slopes, going camping, going outback or traveling with work?
+Will you be heading to the slopes, going camping, heading to the outback or travelling with work?

 Importantly, where are you going to be driving regularly?
-What are the condition of the roads, where are you parking, how is the access for parking at home and at work?
+What are the conditions of the roads?
+Where are you parking and how is the access for parking at home and at work?
 This is a critical consideration, as you’ll want to make sure you can easily navigate your car parking areas without running the risk of damaging your new car.
-So if you were hoping for an SUV and have tight parking, maybe you’re better off in something little smaller
+So if you were hoping for an SUV and have tight parking, maybe you’re better off in something little smaller.

-All these factors play primarily in to your decision on what body type best suits my needs, which is the critical first choice on choosing your new family car.
-They will also guide your decision making in term of some of the technical specifications for your car.
-Will an All-wheel drive for example to get around those corners, or will you need lots of power to get up those hills?
+All of these factors are critical when making your decision on what body type best suits your needs.
+They will also guide your decision-making in terms of some of the technical specifications for your car.
+Will an all-wheel drive be best to get around those corners, or will you need lots of power to get up those hills?

 Step 3 – Determine exactly what you need the car for?

-When we are talking about families, one thing I know for sure is that it’s no longer about just getting from A to B. So what are all the things you will likely be doing in your new car?
+When we are talking about families, one thing we know for sure is that it’s no longer just about getting from A to B. So what things will you most likely be doing in your new car?
 Maybe it’s:

 - to get to work